Positive Versus Negative Strength - The Friction Theory is Wrong

 2) all weak-binding M*ADP*Pi heads of myosins that collide with backsliding actin hang on tightly to resist lengthening– and the more generous interface geometry for braking attachments by M*ADP*Pi allows more myosins to attach and evolve into brakes than are able to attach and evolve into purely isometric or shortening motors.

-In addition to Arthur Jones’s friction theory being wrong, I believe his recommendation to emphasize the negative portion of the repetition by taking longer to perform it is also incorrect.
-Since muscles are stronger during the negative and negative work has been shown to be more metabolically efficient, the longer the negative phase of the repetition the less efficient the rate of inroad.
-If the rate of inroad is reduced it may take longer to recruit and stimulate all of a muscle’s available motor units.
-Because of this, I believe the negative phase of the repetition should be performed only slowly enough to maintain strict form and no slower.
+In addition to Arthur Jones’ friction theory being wrong, I believe his recommendation to emphasize the negative portion of the repetition by taking longer to perform it is also incorrect.
+Since negative work has been shown to be more metabolically efficient, if the negative phase of the repetition is too long relative to the positive, inroading may be less efficient and it may take longer to recruit and stimulate all the target muscles’ motor units.
 Spending more time performing the easier part of the repetition reduces the intensity of the exercise rather than increasing it.

 Hi.